Encouraging Employee Initiative

 Reviews of and Improvements in Personnel Development

 The many training programs that are currently being conducted were developed internally.
 By collecting participant feedback and making regular improvements, training program content is being evolved to better meet their needs.
-We endeavor to provide employees with expanded capacity-building opportunities by constantly adding new training areas.
+We endeavor to provide employees with expanded capacity-building opportunities by constantly adding new training areas and collaborating with stakeholders such as educational institutions and NGOs.

 Education and training